boiar/Data-Structure-Topics-Using-PHP/README.md

 - **Task scheduling:** Managing tasks in a processor.
 - **Data transfer:** Managing data packets in network communication
 - **Simulation of real-world systems:** Example: Waiting lines in a supermarket
-- **Priority Queues for Event Processing:** used in operating systems
+- **Priority Queues for Event Processing:**  Handling events in order of priority.

-    -
-    -  (e.g., waiting lines)
-    - Priority queues for event processing queues for event processing